Fatma-Nur-Azman/Data-Science_Projects-ML-DL/README.md

-# Machine Learning Projects Repository 🌟🤖
+# Machine Learning and Deep Learning Projects Repository 🌟🤖

 Welcome to the Machine Learning Projects Repository!
 Here, you'll find a collection of fascinating machine learning projects that demonstrate the power and potential of ML in solving real-world problems.
 These projects are designed to inspire, educate, and provide practical insights into the world of machine learning.
 Whether you're a beginner or a seasoned professional, there's something here for everyone.